 - Even something as simple as weekly or monthly emails with updates on new inventory and specials can go a long way, and with minimal effort on your part.

-As the world emerges from the many setbacks caused by the pandemic, your smart marketing efforts will play a significant role in what sets you apart from the competition.
-So stay top of mind, stay in the conversation.
+As the world emerges from the many setbacks caused by the pandemic, your smart marketing efforts will play a significant role in what sets you apart from the competition - stay top of mind, stay in the conversation.